Aider-AI/aider/docs/benchmarks.md

 improvements to your code.

-Having a reliable way for GPT to edit local source code files is a critical component of this functionality.
+Having a reliable way for GPT to edit local source code files is a critical to providing this functionality.
 Making code editing more reliable often involves changing and experimenting with the "edit format" that aider uses.